-Table 43-1 shows the supported scenarios for performing zero-downtime upgrades on a failover pair.
+Table 76-1 shows the supported scenarios for performing zero-downtime upgrades on a failover pair.

 Type of Upgrade Support Maintenance Release You can upgrade from any maintenance release to any other maintenance release within a minor release.
 For example, you can upgrade from $7.0(1)$ to $7.0(4)$ without first installing the maintenance releases in between.
 Minor Release You can upgrade from a minor release to the next minor release.
 You cannot skip a minor release.
-For example, you can upgrade from 7.0 to 7.1.
-Upgrading from 7.0 directly to 7.2 is not supported for zero-downtime upgrades; you must first upgrade to 7.1.
+For example, you can upgrade from $7.0(1)$ to $7.1(1)$.
+Upgrading from $7.0(1)$ directly to $7.2(1)$ is not supported for zero-downtime upgrades; you must first upgrade to $7.1(1)$.
 Major Release You can upgrade from the last minor release of the previous version to the next major release.
-For example, you can upgrade from 7.9 to 8.0, assuming that 7.9 is the last minor version in the 7.x release.
+For example, you can upgrade from $7.2(1)$ to $8.0(1)$, assuming that $7.2(1)$ is the last minor version in the 7.x release series.
+Note Zero downtime upgrades are possible, even when feature configuration is migrated, for example from 8.2.x to 8.3.x.

-Table 43-1 Zero-Downtime Upgrade Support
+Table 76-1 Zero-Downtime Upgrade Support

-For more details about upgrading the software on a failover pair, refer to the following topics:
+For more details about upgrading the software on a failover pair, see the following topics:

-- Upgrading an Active/Standby Failover Configuration, page 43-6 - Upgrading and Active/Active Failover Configuration, page 43-8
+- Upgrading an Active/Standby Failover Configuration, page 76-6 - Upgrading an Active/Active Failover Configuration, page 76-7